IR35: Public sector reform

 Until April 2017, it was the responsibility of a contractor's limited company (PSC) to deal with the process of determining the IR35 status (separately, for any and all labour-only contracts that the PSC had entered into).
 Any associated Tax and NI liability fell on the PSC.
 However, in the Chancellor's Autumn Statement in 2016, the government intimated that it would reform what it calls the "Intermediary Legislation".

 On 6 April 2017, a reform of the IR35 was introduced by HMRC in the public sector.
 It became the responsibility of the public authorities employing contractors to determine the contractor's employment status for tax purposes.
 The reform was introduced by HMRC to "ensure that individuals who work through their own company pay broadly equivalent taxes as employees, where they would be employed if they were taken on directly".
 An online tool (known as "CEST": Check Employment Status for Tax) was made available by HMRC to enable workers or employers to determine employment status for tax purposes.
 A revised version of the tool was issued in November 2019 following a stakeholder consultation exercise.

 CEST has received some criticism in that the contractual concept of "mutuality of obligation" does not figure within the CEST assessment.
 HMRC defended the exclusion of mutuality of obligation (or MOO) as a factor in its IR35 Forum meeting with industry representatives on 11 December 2017, arguing that it could be assumed that anyone using CEST was already aware of a contractual obligation being in place.

 HMRC estimated it raised an additional £550m in income tax and National Insurance Contributions in the first year following the introduction of the reform.

 Private sector reform

 HMRC estimated the cost of non-compliance with the IR35 legislation in the private sector to be £1.2bn annually by 2022/23.
 It announced the extension of the IR35 reform to medium and large companies in the private sector and charities, applicable from 6 April 2020.
 The end client was given responsibility for assessing whether the person was an employee.
 This was irrespective of whether there were one or more intermediaries between the worker and the end client.
 The end client was also made responsible for paying lost National Insurance if they made an incorrect assessment.

 On 17 March 2020, it was announced that the reform to the private sector would be postponed to 6 April 2021 due to the COVID-19 outbreak.
 The reforms became effective on 6 April 2021.

+Following the introduction of the private sector reform, there have since been multiple tools to help those inside IR35 determine what their take home pay could look like.